mathisve/gdrive-upload-action/README.md

 ## ``name``
 Required: **NO**

 The name you want the file to have in Google Drive.
+If this input is not provided, it will use the `filename`.

 ## ``folderId``
 Required: **YES**.